LEEKIWOOK/WSCNN/README.md

-# WSCNN
+Analysis of DNA sequence
+- How to use : Crispr efficiency prediction, DNA/RNA motif mining
-Crispr efficiency prediction using weakly supervised convolutional neural network
+- Methods : Weakly supervised convolutional neural network